Smart and Simple Steps for Making the Job Relocation Decision

 Don’t skimp on the research.
 Dig into the details of each neighborhood to find the perfect fit.
 Pay particular attention to demographics, nearby attractions, crime rates, schools, cost per square foot, and walking score.
 Familiarize yourself with the major neighborhoods in town so you know what to expect when you get there.

 - Pack Up and Move Out

 Packing and moving is perhaps the most difficult part of job relocation.
 So get started as soon as you can.
-Depending on your situation, you might want to hire a professional moving service to help.
+Depending on your situation, and especially if you are moving a long distance, you will want to find out more about hiring a professional moving service to help

 Though a lot goes into the moving process, there are a few key tips to remember.
 These include:

 - Be sure to bring important documents and paperwork.

 - Take time to weed out items you don’t need (especially clothes).